princeshaunthethird/Cool_card-payment-interface/README.md

 This project is a simple **interactive credit/debit card form** built with **HTML, CSS, and JavaScript**.
 It provides a real-time preview of card details (number, holder name, expiry date, and CVV) as the user types them into the form.
+This project is made from vide coding and differnt llm models that help get my idea to life.

 ---